UH-CI/KB_GAS_Template/README.md

 getApprovalsForDocumentId).

-To get started, search for anywhere it says "<FILL THIS IN>" and edit those values for your situation or delete it as necessary (likely, in the case of the CI_ADMIN and HPC_ADMIN email address declarations).
+To get started, search for anywhere it says "<FILL THIS IN>" and edit those values for your situation.
 When the Kuali Build form integration gets here, it invokes the doPost method which then formats the input and then parses it in the parseHPCSubmission method.